-If the cancer is advanced when it is first diagnosed or comes back after treatment, your doctor will discuss palliative treatment for any symptoms caused by the cancer.
+If the cancer is advanced when it is first diagnosed or comes back after treatment (recurrence), your doctor will discuss palliative treatment for any symptoms caused by the cancer.
 They may refer you to a palliative care specialist.

 Palliative treatment aims to manage symptoms without trying to cure the disease.
 It can be used at any stage of advanced lung cancer to improve quality of life and does not mean giving up hope.
 In fact, palliative treatment can help some people with advanced lung cancer to live fulfilling lives with minimal symptoms for many months or even years.

 Systemic treatment (chemotherapy, immunotherapy and targeted therapy), radiation therapy and surgery may be used palliatively to slow the spread of cancer and control symptoms such as pain or breathlessness.
 If you are experiencing a build-up of fluid in the lungs, various procedures can drain the fluid and help prevent it building up again.
 See Managing symptoms for more details.

 Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, spiritual and social needs.
 The team also supports families and carers.